Highlights

 Day 9: Easter Island Archaeological Sites & Anakena Beach

-Day 10: Fly to Santiago
+Day 10: Return to Santiago, Free Afternoon

 On your final morning in Chile, you'll breathe fresh air with a 5-mile (3 km) bike ride through the Maipo Valley wine country south of Santiago—known as the "Bordeaux of South America."
 Meet your guide at the 19th-century mansion of Las Majadas de Pirque and set out on a scenic 1.5-hour ride.
 Your guide will point out historic vineyards such as Concha y Toro and explain the history of wine production in the area, spanning more than a century.
 Learn about the Andes Mountains' unique climate and soil, and be introduced to boutique wineries and the area's famous cabernet sauvignon.